ShreyanshJoshi/CS-F241--MuP/README.md

 # CS-F241-MuP
-This contains my solutions to Labs for Microprocessors &amp; Interfacing course for the year 2019-20
+This contains my solutions to Labs for Microprocessors &amp; Interfacing course at BITS Pilani for the year 2019-20